 Some courses require special materials, supplies or services and require a material fee in addition to tuition.
 Check course listings to see if material fees are required for any of your classes.

-Who pays: All students enrolled in 3 or more credits.
+Who pays: All Fairbanks area students (Fairbanks campus or Community and Technical College sites) enrolled in 3 or more credits.

 What's covered: Associated Students of the University of Alaska Fairbanks (ASUAF) represents student views and concerns to the university administration, board of regents and Alaska Legislature.
-The ASUAF fee also pays for publication of the UAF student newspaper, the Sun Star; the student-managed ASUAF Concert Board; and KSUA, the student radio and on-campus television station.
-Other services provided through ASUAF include a free half-hour attorney consultation, academic travel funding, international student identification cards, subsidized student club activities and much more.
-Contact ASUAF at 907-474-7355 or visit www.asuaf.org.
+The ASUAF fee also partially funds publication of the UAF student newspaper, the Sun Star; the student-managed ASUAF Concert Board; KSUA, the student radio station; and other media.
+Other services provided through ASUAF include a free half-hour attorney consultation, academic travel funding, subsidized student club activities, regular free coffee service, and much more.
+Contact ASUAF at 907-474-7355 or visit www.asuafstudentgov.org.

 Who pays: All Fairbanks-area students (Fairbanks or UAF Community and Technical College sites) enrolled in 3 or more credits.

 What's covered: The Athletics fee provides admission to all home athletic competitions.
 Admission will only be guaranteed until the start of each event.
 Fee excludes post-season competitions.
 For further details regarding event/ticket policies visit www.alaskananooks.com.